-The maximum weekly benefit amount is capped at $584 for claims beginning after January 1, 2013.
-The maximum weekly benefit amount is capped at $595 for claims beginning in 2014.
+The maximum weekly benefit amount is capped at $584 for claims beginning on January 1, 2013.
+The maximum weekly amount is capped at $595 for claims beginning in 2014.
 Expect the maximum amount to increase slightly each year.

-Perform some simple calculations to determine that any worker with an income above $45,597 annually will be subject to the maximum weekly benefit amount.
-In this case your percentage of income replaced will be less than the target 2/3.
-You can increase your level of benefit by purchasing a private policy.
+Perform some simple calculations to determine that any worker with an income above $45,597 annually will be subject to the maximum weekly amount.
+In this case, your percentage of income replaced will be less than the target 2/3.
+You can increase your level by purchasing a private policy.

-A supplemental policy can extend your benefit duration.
+A supplemental policy can extend your payment duration.

-NJ temporary disability benefits are income taxable in proportion to the TDI withholding from your pay check.
-Both the employee and employer make contributions to the TDI fund.
-In the event of a claim, the taxable portion of the benefit will appear on your W2 statement at the end of each tax year.
+NJ temporary disability claims payments are income taxable in proportion to the TDI withholding from your paycheck.
+Both the employee and employer contribute to the TDI fund.
+In the event of a claim, the taxable portion will appear on your W2 statement at the end of each tax year.
 TDI benefits are not subject to NJ income taxes.

 New Jersey TDI for Pregnancy and Maternity Leave

 State temporary disability insurance in New Jersey covers your pregnancy and maternity leave.
 The program is the cornerstone of NJ maternity leave laws.
-Keep in mind that childbirth is a medical event that many plan in advance.
+Keep in mind that childbirth is a medical event that many anticipate.
 You may be facing at least a one-third pay cut, and benefits may not last long enough.

 Pregnancy Bed Rest

 NJ temporary disability benefits for pregnancy bed rest come in handy.
-For a normal pregnancy benefits are usually payable for up to four (4) weeks before the expected delivery date.
-But your doctor may require you to cease working much earlier in your pregnancy.
+For a normal pregnancy, claims are usually payable for up to four (4) weeks before the expected delivery date.
+However, your doctor may require you to cease working much earlier in your pregnancy.

-New Jersey Paid Family Leave takes over once mom has recovered from child birth.
-An additional six weeks of benefits are payable to bond with your baby.
+New Jersey Paid Family Leave takes over once mom has recovered from childbirth.
+An additional six weeks of claims are payable to bond with your baby.

-Postpartum disorders are fairly common and may also extend the time before you return to work.
-Once again the state benefits may not be sufficiently large, or last long enough.
+Postpartum disorders are common and may extend the time before you return to work.
+Once again, the state amounts may not be sufficiently large, or last long enough.
 Be prepared.

 NJ Temporary Disability Eligibility

 NJ State temporary disability benefits are mandated for private workers.
 Residency in the state does not automatically qualify you for the program – an important distinction that many people discover only after they become disabled.
-Some may be eligible through a voluntary plan,
+Some may be eligible for a voluntary plan.

 Many state residents are eligible.
 Some are required to participate by law, while others may participate voluntarily.
-Those not required to participate include: Government workers: Federal, State, County, and Municipal employees are not required to participate.
+Those not required to participate include Government workers, Federal, State, County, and Municipal employees.
 Many government employers elect to participate on a voluntary basis, so check with your employer.

-Teachers are a large population segment that often requires use of TDI entitlements.
-Teachers are predominantly female, and often need income during maternity leave.
-Most public schools are considered part of municipal government, and therefore not required to participate in the program.
+Teachers are a large population segment that often requires the use of TDI entitlements.
+Teachers are predominantly female, and they often need income during maternity leave.
+Most public schools are considered part of municipal government, and therefore are not required to participate in the program.

 Each school system can choose to become a “covered employer” and require that all teachers participate.
 Teachers can contact their union representative to negotiate this entitlement.